 You need a space like Gal-dem written by and for women of colour when it takes publications like Vogue over 100 years to feature a black woman on the cover of their September issue.
 What we’re seeing now is perhaps increased visibility of these kinds of media texts thanks to technology but they’ve always been there.”

-The discussion and importance around creating your own content is huge and it is something that Sharon Flaherty of CMA members BrandContent will be exploring at greater depth at the Women in Content breakfast.
+The discussion and importance of creating your own content is huge and it is something that Sharon Flaherty of CMA members BrandContent will be exploring in greater depth at the Women in Content breakfast.